All pages

 Configure how user attributes from a source of identity are transformed and synchronized for target user accounts

-When creating workflows in Lifecycle Management policies to create, sync, or de-provision identities, you will use attribute transformers to specify how user attributes for target accounts should be structured.
+When creating workflows in Lifecycle Management policies to create, sync, or deprovision identities, you will use attribute transformers to specify how user attributes for target accounts should be structured.
 The target attributes to create or update are typically mapped and optionally transformed from user metadata from the source of identity, such as an identity provider, HR system, or CSV upload.
-Attributes can be synchronized once or kept in continuous sync as changes occur over the user’s lifetime.
+Attributes can be synchronized once or kept in continuous sync as changes occur over the user’s employment lifecycle.

 For example, attribute mapping and transformation can be used across Joiner, Mover, and Leaver scenarios:

-• Joiner: Set new Azure AD User Principal Name to {source username}@{your-email-domain.com}.
+• Joiner: Set new Azure AD User Principal Name to {source username}@your-email-domain.com.
 This is an example of mapping multiple attributes and performing a transformation.
+More specifically, you use the attribute transformer to generate an email address for new joiners.
+Use the source username (user_principal_name) from the source of identity (Azure AD UPN) for the first part (user attribute), while your-email-domain.com is used for the last part (target attribute).

 • Mover: Always update a user’s “Manager” and “Department” attributes in Okta to match the user’s manager and department in Workday, a source of identity, whenever a department change or other employee mobility event occurs.
 This is an example of attribute mapping with continuous synchronization.

-• Leaver: Mote a user’s Active Directory account to an OU reserved for terminated accounts.
+• Leaver: Move a user’s Active Directory account to an Organizational Unit (OU) reserved for terminated accounts.

-When synchronizing a user’s attributes, Veza can apply one (or more) transformations to convert the source attribute values to a more suitable format, and apply the result within the target application as user account attribute.
+When synchronizing a user’s attributes, Veza may apply many transformations to convert the source attribute values into a more suitable format intended for the target application as a user account attribute.

-For example, a transformer might remove the domain from an email address, replace special characters, or convert a string from upper case to lower case.
-Transformers can apply to any attribute on the target user account with the complexity varying depending on your business requirements.
+For example, a transformer might remove the domain from an email address, replace special characters, or convert a string with uppercase letters to lowercase letters.

 See the following sections for more information about formatting destination attributes and possible transformations: